Son Sook: Early life and education

-Son was born in Dajuk-ri Jukseo Village, Sanoe-myeon, Miryang-gun (currently Jukseo Village, Dajuk-ri, Sanoe-myeon, Milyang-si, Gyeongsangnam-do).
-In the year she entered elementary school in Miryang, the Korean War began.
-Her school was turned into an army hospital, so she and her classmates were sent home.
-They only had an opening ceremony at the main school and had to keep moving to study.
-She remembers learning outside, studying with makeshift chalkboards on pine trees by the riverside or on stones in fields.
-During winter, lessons took place in a borrowed storage room.
-American military trucks brought milk powder and school supplies, which was a great joy during the war.
-She sees her childhood in the countryside as a blessing, even though they faced cold and hunger.
-Seeing war refugees also showed her the harsh realities of war.
+Son was born in Dajuk-ri Jukseo Village, Sanoe-myeon, Miryang-gun (present-day Miryang-si, Gyeongsangnam-do), during the period of Japanese rule.
+Her primary education in Miryang was disrupted by the outbreak of the Korean War.
+Following the requisition of her school for use as a military hospital, students were displaced and forced to attend classes in various provisional locations.
+These makeshift educational settings included outdoor lessons by the riverside using pine trees as chalkboards and winter sessions held in borrowed storage facilities.
+During this period, students received milk powder and school supplies via American military transport.
+Despite the prevalence of cold, hunger, and the visible displacement of war refugees, Son later characterized her rural upbringing during the conflict as a formative experience.

-She attended middle school in Busan.
-After six months at Busan Girls' Middle School, her mother, who had a strong passion for education, impulsively brought her and her younger sibling to Seoul.
-Son's mother had married at 16, but her husband (Son's father) had left for Japan to study, leaving her to manage the household alone.
-Upon their arrival in Seoul, the Son family resided in Donam-dong, where they initially found it challenging to adapt to being perceived as rural children.
+Following a six-month period at Busan Girls' Middle School, Son relocated to Seoul with her mother and younger sibling, to pursue better educational opportunities.
+Son's mother had married at sixteen, though her husband had subsequently moved to Japan for his studies, leaving her to manage the household independently.
+Upon arriving in Seoul, the family settled in Donam-dong, where they initially faced difficulties adjusting to the urban environment and the social perception of their rural origins.

-During her years in Pungmoon Girls' High School, she began to dream of becoming a writer.
-She won several writing competitions and organized "Night of Literature" events with students from nearby high schools, including Hwang Seok-young and Jo Hae-il.
-She immersed herself in the works of French poets like Baudelaire and Paul Valéry.
-Discussing the works of famous domestic and international poets at a music hall in Jongno 2-ga was more enjoyable than formal study.
-Her passion for writing was evident in her multiple attempts to participate in the annual "New Spring Literary" competition hosted by a newspaper company.
-During her final year of high school, Son had a transformative experience watching Eugene O'Neill's play Long Day's Journey Into Night at Namsan Drama Center in Seoul.
-Directed by Teacher Haehyang and featuring renowned actors of that era like Hwang Jung-soon, Jang Min-ho, and Yeo Woon-gye, the performance deeply captivated her.
-This experience impacted her life's trajectory.
+While attending Pungmoon Girls' High School, Son aspired to become a writer.
+She won several writing competitions and organized "Night of Literature" events with students from neighboring schools, including future prominent authors Hwang Seok-young and Jo Hae-il.
+Influenced by French poets such as Charles Baudelaire and Paul Valéry, she spent much of her time discussing poetry at a music hall in Jongno 2-ga and made multiple attempts to enter the annual "New Spring Literary" competition.
+During her final year of high school, Son experienced a life-changing performance of Eugene O'Neill's play Long Day's Journey Into Night at the Namsan Drama Center.
+Directed by Haehyang and featuring acclaimed actors Hwang Jung-soon, Jang Min-ho, and Yeo Woon-gye, the production deeply captivated her and altered her career trajectory toward the theater.

-In May 1963, while pursuing a History major at Korea University, Son's aspirations came true when she was selected to play the lead female role in the 60th anniversary commemorative play The Three-Cornered Hat by Spanish playwright Alarcón y Ariza.
-The male lead was portrayed by Kim Sung-ok, who was not only her senior in the university's drama club but also went on to become the artistic director of the Mokpo Municipal Theater.
-Their shared passion for the arts blossomed into a romantic relationship, and they tied the knot two years later.'
+In May 1963, while majoring in history at Korea University, Son was cast in the lead female role of The Three-Cornered Hat by Spanish playwright Alarcón y Ariza.
+The production commemorated the 60th anniversary of the university.
+The male lead was portrayed by Kim Sung-ok, a senior member of the university drama club.
+Their professional collaboration developed into a romantic relationship, and they married two years later in 1965.'